henrynu/NuLagoon/Risk Disclosure.md

 1. Volatility risk of BTC price against USD (Pool A and Pool D)

 2. Default risk of exchanges which the pool operating on.
-(Poloniex.com, Bitcoin.co.id)
+(Poloniex.com, HitBTC.com)

 3. Default risk of the Nu Lagoon manage team. (fail to manage pool according to the terms)